LocalSmail/Mac-Address-Generator/README.md

 Case stands for Lowecase or Uppercase, It is pretty much a true false meaning if you choose 1 (meaning true) it will be lowercase and vise versa

 prefix is what the Mac Address will start with.
 For example: 00, FF, 0A etc IT MUST START WITH ANYTHING FROM 0 - 9 OR A - F (lowercase or uppercase.)

+# You need to install python and add it to path.
+I will not be supporting you with any issues.